First, we should ask the question: What is personalized medicine?

 The answer is artificial intelligence.

 Artificial Intelligence: Bringing the Past Into the Present

 Unlike humans, artificial intelligence does not carry any preconceived notions about human health outcomes.
-It doesn’t carry gender norms, or biases towards certain groups.
+It doesn’t carry gender norms or biases towards certain groups.
 Instead, all it does is crunch numbers.
-It looks at all the information, and then looks for relationships between points of data.
+It looks at all the information, and then finds relationships between points of data.

 An example of multivariable analysis by AI.

 The AI can crosscheck multiple different points of data at the same time.
 Humans can struggle with this sort of work.
 If we continue with the blood pressure medication example, we can see how this unfolds.
 Here are some different data points you might collect from your test subjects:

 - Systolic Blood Pressure at Rest before medication and after